Updated 14 April 2021

-The Government guidance recognises that exceptional circumstances may make it necessary for students to be on campus, for example if you need access to University facilities in order to be able to study or if it is better for you to be in Leeds for your health and wellbeing.
+As previously there may be exceptional circumstances that make it necessary for students to be on campus, for example if they need access to University facilities in order to be able to study or if it is better for them to be in Leeds for their health and wellbeing.

 Please check the information below and our FAQs to see how you are affected by the changes.

 In line with step 2 on the Government roadmap, on Monday 12 April indoor leisure, gyms, personal care, libraries, community centers and non-essential retail reopened alongside outdoor hospitability.
 In line with this the following facilities and services are therefore being made available on campus.